lokalebasen/rubies/README.md

 Dockerfiles for different Ruby versions

-All the images lives in their own folder and are automatically built by Docker.

-The individual images inherit from the base image and should be used like:
+The individual images live in each their own branch and inherit from the base image and should be used like:

 ```
 FROM lokalebasen/rubies:base